isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 1.1.5 =
-* New: added links to 2 demos in the description.
+* New: added sort order for Top-level Doc Items, and for Sub-headings, and for individual Doc articles.
+* New: uninstall.php to remove docs, taxonomies, and custom term options upon uninstall.
 * Fix: PHP error notices on admin Parent column if no category was assigned.
-* TWeak: removed generator tag for less markup.
+* Tweak: removed generator tag for less markup.
+* Tweak: added links to 2 demos in the description.
 * Maintenance: updated plugin URL in readme.
+* Maintenance: tested and passed for WP 3.9 compatibility.

 = 1.1.4 =
 * Maintenance: removed unused icons.